Fast Point Transformer: Appendix

 In this section, we clarify the experimental settings for training models, latency evaluation, and model architectures in detail.
 Each experiment has been conducted with a fixed random seed for the reproducibility.

-\textbf{Training details.} For 3D semantic segmentation, we use the same training configuration except the batch size for both ScanNet and S3DIS.
+\textbf{Training details.} For 3D semantic segmentation, we use the same training configuration except the batch size and training iterations for both ScanNet~\cite{dai2017scannet} and S3DIS~\cite{armeni20163d}.
 We use the SGD optimizer with momentum and weight decay as 0.9 and 0.0001, respectively.
 The learning rate is scheduled by the linear warm-up and cosine annealing policy from the initial learning rate 0.1 to the final learning rate 0.
-We train models with batch size 16 for ScanNet and 8 for S3DIS with 80$\mathrm{k}$ iterations.
+We train models with batch size 8 both for ScanNet and S3DIS.
+We train models with 100$\mathrm{k}$ and 40$\mathrm{k}$ iterations for ScanNet and S3DIS, respectively.

-\textbf{Latency evaluation.} We describe the detailed setups that have been used during the inference time evaluation on Table~\ref{tab:s3dis} of the main paper.
+\textbf{Latency evaluation.} We describe the detailed setups that have been used during the inference time evaluation on Table~2 of the main paper.
 We measure the latency of each model with batch size 1 under the following environments:

 \begin{enumerate} \item CUDA version: 11.0 \item cuDNN version: 8.2.1 \item PyTorch version: 1.7.1 \item MinkowskiEngine version: 0.5.4 \item GPU: single NVIDIA Geforce RTX 3090 \item CPU: Intel(R) Core(TM) i7-5930K CPU @ 3.50GHz \end{enumerate}